This printed article is located at https://investor.mencast.com.sg/financials.html

 Administrative expenses

-Administrative expenses for 1HY2025 amounted to $5.27 million, remaining broadly in line with the $5.03 million recorded in 1HY2024.
-The slight increase was attributed to a higher headcount in the Marine segment, supporting the ongoing transformation of the propulsion business.
+Administrative expenses increased by $0.92 million or 9% to $10.87 million in FY2025 (FY2024: $9.95 million), and by $0.68 million or 14% to $5.60 million in 2HY2025 (2HY2024: $4.92 million).
+The increase was mainly due to higher headcount costs and professional fees incurred in the Marine segment, supporting the ongoing transformation of the propulsion business.

 Finance expenses